Coding a secure login system using php and mysql

 If you enter an existing email you can check out the forgot password action.
 Don't worry your email will not be shared or used.
 In fact it will be deleted a few days later or so.

-Go to the login page and log-in to your dummy account.
+Go to the login page and log in to your dummy account.
 Then logout or delete your account.
 Try out all the actions, you will have a better understanding on what we are going to code.

-Now let's start building the application and see first the files that we need.
+I hope you tried out the live example.
+Now, let's start building the application and take a look at the files we need.

 Project's folder